spearo2/spearo2.github.io/_posts/2022-07-17-[Jupyter] Extension Tutorial(1).markdown

 As I was assigned to develop a code suggestion tool for JupyterLab by Korea Institute of Science and Technology (KISTI), this post summarizes the tutorial for building an extention.

 Details can be found at <a href="https://www.youtube.com/watch?v=_ZexgrCGttU">https://www.youtube.com/watch?v=_ZexgrCGttU</a>.
+(This link is connected to the tutorial of outdated version.
+There seems to be a lot of changes in 3.0 update)

 ## What is JupyterLab?